orhanucr/ImageToText/README.md

 # ImageToText
- Application to detect the text in the picture and convert it to text file
+ Application to detect the text in the picture and convert it to text file.
+ The images of the pages are in the ImageToText Pages Images folder.

 #-----------------#